AI Assistant for Developers on Mac

 Screen-aware guidance for any Mac app or browser tab.
 The deployment UI, the design handoff, the PM tool your client insists on.

-Hand off refactors, test generation, and doc updates to background agents.
-Not just autocomplete.
+Hand off refactors, test generation, and doc updates to background work.
+It comes back with intent, stage, and evidence in a Result Packet, not just autocomplete and a green checkmark.

 Tutor mode for new frameworks

 Learning SwiftUI, a new testing framework, or an unfamiliar CLI?
-Guided walkthroughs with on-screen pointers.
+Guided walkthroughs with a Guide Strip and verified steps, from Hint up through Extend.

 Workflow examples